dojot/docs/source/using-keycloak.rst

-However, it is important to point out that our *deployments* for both *docker-compose* and *ansible (kubernetes)* are already prepared for this and it is only necessary to configure the passwords as described in the topic `Setting Passwords (Required) via environment variables`.
+However, it is important to point out that our *deployments* for both *docker-compose* and *ansible (kubernetes)* are already prepared for this and it is only necessary to configure the passwords as described in the topic :ref:`Setting Passwords (Required) via Environment Variables`.

 Configuring new routes, services, resources,on keycloak to use authorization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~